Teach with Code.X

 Role Details

-Pre-Program (April-June)
+Pre-Program (May-June)

 • Attend and engage with all remote training sessions required to prepare you for your on-site responsibilities (~11 hours)